Aleksmarinov/Aleksmarinov/README.md

 ### Hi there, I'm Aleks! 👋

-🌱 I’m currently learning Programming Fundamentals and Unit testing with C# for QA, alongside with Advanced Programming for QA.
-I have finished courses for:
+🌱 I have finished courses for:
 - QA Basics,
 - Software Technologies,
 - QA Fundamentals and Manual testing,